satokiy/docker-web/README.md

 bun run dev
 ```

-3. Open your browser to http://localhost:5173 (or the port shown in the terminal)
+After starting the servers, open your browser to the URL shown in the terminal (typically http://localhost:5173 or http://localhost:3000)

 ## How to Use